Challenger Class Reconstruction

 Ever since fans have begun to spread their ideas on Star Trek starships across the web, it seemed clear that the Challenger class should be some sort of Constitution refit kitbash, as suggested in a fan description from Okuda's famous slide show.
 This is wrong.
 The Challenger, according to Okuda's own statements from February 2000 is actually a ship of the Galaxy family with vertically staggered nacelles.
 It was built by Ed Miarecki, essentially a Galaxy-class kitbash of a rather simple kind.
 We have been able to spot this ship in the wreckage too.

-Looking for a ship with vertical nacelles, the one directly below the Enterprise in the debris field scene may have such an unusual structure.
+Looking for a ship with vertical nacelles as per Mike Okuda's revised description and our reference photos, the one directly below the Enterprise in the debris field scene may have such an unusual structure.
 If the ship is slightly tilted, the saucer wouldn't appear elliptical, but almost round, and the two nacelles would be both visible in this tilted top view.
 We previously categorized the ship as Excelsior study model II candidate.
-One argument for the Challenger is that the secondary hull of the Excelsior study model II would have to reach up to the center of the saucer which it apparently doesn't.
+One argument for the Challenger is that the secondary hull of the Excelsior study model II would have to reach up to the center of the saucer, which it apparently doesn't.
 Moreover, if one looks very closely, something like a annular phaser strip can be recognized.
 The Excelsior study model isn't supposed to have one.
-Mark delivered what may be considered the ultimate proof when he arranged his Challenger model to match the new DVD screen cap.
+Mark delivered what may be considered the ultimate proof when he arranged his Challenger model to match the DVD screen cap.

-The DVD also allows to identify the same ship at the right edge of the viewscreen, before the camera angle is widened to show Riker.
+The DVD (and ultimate the Blu-ray) also allows to identify the same ship at the right edge of the viewscreen, before the camera angle is widened to show Riker.

-Chris came up with a new schematic based upon the existing picture and descriptions, and some information he got from a person who was on the famous convention in 1991 and might have a video of Okuda's slide show.
+Chris came up with a schematic based upon the existing picture and descriptions, and some information he got from a person who was on the famous convention in 1991 and might have a video of Okuda's slide show.
 We believe this is very close to what the Buran actually looks like.
 The secondary hull is probably a rather thin custom-built part, as opposed to the wide Galaxy engineering hull.
 According to newer information, not yet included in the images, the Challenger saucer unfortunately probably consists of two Galaxy saucer tops.
-This is obviously where the saucer top left over from the Cheyenne was used.
+This is apparently where the saucer top left over from the Cheyenne was used (instead of on the Springfield class).

 Based on the side-view schematic, Masaki made a sketch of what was used to build the ship.
 The information that there are two saucer tops glued together is not yet included.
 Anyway, the ship has an AMT/Ertl 1/2500 Enterprise-D saucer and a bridge module and one warp nacelle from the AMT/Ertl 1/1400 Enterprise-D kit.
 The secondary hull is custom-made, and mounted directly behind the saucer.
 A single warp nacelle was mounted on the bottom of the secondary hull.
 The model was later modified by Mike Okuda for display.
 He added another AMT/Ertl 1/1400 Enterprise-D warp nacelle on top of the secondary hull.
 The pylon he used to mount the warp nacelle was the sail tower of a Typhoon class submarine from a Revell 1/400 model kit .